davidenunes/davidenunes.github.io/_posts/2020-02-19-the-ignorant-schoolmaster.md

 Rancière's _emancipation_, much like stoicism, falls back to reason above all else as a way to deal with our innate biases.
 Reason (and the awareness to reason) is perhaps the way to avoid "falling into the gravitational field of other minds".
+But then again, as the economist Herbert Simon puts it, people do things for certain reasons, and those reasons need not be rational, we are after all being of _bounded rationality_.

-Another recurrent theme is a critique of theories of pedagogical reform.
+The other recurrent theme in the book is a critique of theories of pedagogical reform.
 Theories that present themselves as an attempt to reform the social inequities of the school system without realizing that school is not a preparation for life, but a reflection that models it's stratification.

 > For if science (theory) forms an enclave of freedom in a world of ideological
 > enslavement, if science belongs to the intellectuals &mdash;the masters&mdash;